openstack-archive/fuel-library/docs/pages/0040-reference-architecture.rst

 Of course, you are free to choose how to deploy OpenStack based on the amount of hardware available, and based on your goals (whether you want a compute-oriented or a storage-oriented cluster).

-For a typical OpenStack compute deployment, you can use this table as a high-level guide to determine the number of controllers, compute nodes, and storage nodes you should have:
+For a typical OpenStack compute deployment, you can use this table as a high-level guidance to determine the number of controllers, compute nodes, and storage nodes you should have:

 =============  ===========  =======  ==============
 # of Machines  Controllers  Compute  Storage